 How much do you have to give as a deposit?

-They will do a credit report inquiry to see what kind of creditworthiness you have.
+They will make a credit report inquiry to see what kind of creditworthiness you have.
 If it’s determined that you are somewhat responsible, you might be able to give something like 25% of the total card limit.
-In most cases though, you just have to fork over 100% collateral.
+In most cases, though, you have to fork over 100% collateral.